rohitbhartiyatyson/Tysightv4/handoff/full_project_handoff.md

 * **Do**: Run `make smoke-test` after every single code change.
 * **Do**: Run servers in the background (`nohup ... &`) to prevent the agent from hanging.
 * **Do**: Ensure all handoff documents (`master_spec.md`, `new_chat_bundle.md`) are updated at the end of every major feature merge.

+### 6. The Handoff Documentation Mandate
+* **Do**: After every major feature is merged into `main`, perform a dedicated documentation update to keep this handoff document and its sources (`master_spec.md`, `capsule.md`) accurate.
+* **Don't**: Assume the documentation is in sync.
+Stale documentation is a critical bug.
+* **Learning**: Our process requires a formal step to update our human-readable documents, not just our code.
+We will create a `make handoff-update` command to remind us of this crucial final step in our workflow. **This document must always be a living document.**